Scallop, King, scallops

 Management is lacking in the Irish Sea stock and a Pan-Irish Sea Management Board is required to improve it.
 There are a lack of measures to protect the stock and the habitat.
 However, the minimum landing size (110 mm) is slightly higher in this region than most EU minimum landing sizes which are normally at 100 mm.

 Criterion score: 0.75 info

-Scallop dredging is a significantly more damaging method of fishing compared to manual harvesting by divers.
+Scallop dredging is a significantly more damaging method of fishing than manual harvesting by divers.
 Dredging can cause considerable disturbance of the seabed leading to damage to important habitats and reduced biodiversity.
 The impact of dredging and of other towed gears on the seabed however is largely determined by how exposed the seabed is to natural disturbance i.e. wave action.
 Consequently, less exposed areas such as those found in inshore waters are more vulnerable to the effects of dredging.
 These effects can however be mitigated by a combination of technical conservation and spatial protection measures such as permanent and rotational closures.

 A typical or standard scallop dredge, known as a Newhaven dredge, comprises a heavy steel frame, with a mesh net top and belly rings of interlocked steel forming the cod end.
 At the front of the dredge a toothed bar is present which penetrates the seabed, removing the recessed scallop and flipping it into the body of the dredge.
 Dredges are used in series, connected to a rigid wheeled bar and may have up to 20 dredges per bar.

 Non-target species, such as echinoderms (starfish, urchins etc.), crabs and undersized scallops are often taken as bycatch or damaged in situ.
 When undamaged, undersize scallops can be returned live to the sea.